5803emma/milestone2-simongame/README.md

 ### Wireframes

-Wireframes of the inital concept and design for desktop, tablet and smartphone were created using [Balsamiq](https://balsamiq.com/).
+Wireframes of the inital concept and design for desktop, tablet and smartphone were created using [Balsamiq](https://balsamiq.com/) and can be view by clicking the links below.

 - [Desktop](wireframes/desktop.png)
 - [Tablet](wireframes/tablet.png)